 The achievement for our pupils is a focus for improvement.
 We are committed to doing everything we can to close this gap, particularly for our PPG children.
 Through the application of high quality teaching, structured programmes and provision we aim to eliminate barriers to learning and progress.

 The use of targeted intervention is also important.
 Children who start with low attainment on entry will need to make accelerated progress in order to reach at least age-related expectations.
 It is also important that low attaining pupils grow in confidence and independence.
-Therefore quality social experiences, led by our Assistant Head Teacher, can have a significant impact.
+Therefore quality social experiences, led by our Deputy Head Teacher, can have a significant impact.
 It must also be remembered that there can be children who, whilst eligible for FSM and Pupil Premium, are not low attaining but may not be maximising their full potential.
 We must therefore never confuse eligibility for Pupil Premium with low ability.
 We must focus on supporting all disadvantaged children to achieve to the highest levels.

 Funding is allocated within the school budget by financial year.
 This budget enables the school to plan its intervention and support programme.
 Expenditure is therefore planned and implemented by academic year.